ONLINE HELP

 Overview

-The browser "Back" button allows the Web users to display the pages that have already been visited.
+The "Back" button allows users to see the history of pages they previously visited.

-In a WEBDEV site in Session mode, each HTML page displayed on the browser is associated with a page context, found on the server.
-Each action performed in a page displayed by the browser must trigger an identical action on the corresponding page context found on the server.
+In a WEBDEV site in Session mode, each HTML page displayed on the browser is associated with a page context present on the server.
+Every action performed in the browser must be synchronized with the corresponding page session on the server.

-However, the browser "Back" button is used to perform an action on the browser only: the page displayed in the browser and its context found on the server can be desynchronized when using the browser "Back" button.
+However, the browser "Back" button is used to perform an action on the browser only: the page displayed in the browser and its context on the server can be desynchronized if the browser "Back" button is used.

-Two methods can be used to manage the browser "Back" button
+There are two methods to configure the browser "Back" button

-To avoid any out-of-sync problems between the pages displayed on the browser and the corresponding contexts found on the server, WEBDEV proposes two methods for managing the browser "Back" key:
+To avoid out-of-sync problems between the pages displayed in the browser and the corresponding sessions on the server, WEBDEV offers two methods for configuring the "Back" button:

-If the browser "Back" button is used to display the previous page, this action will have no effect.
+If the "Back" button is used to go the previous page, this action will have no effect.

-For more details, see: Prevent from using the browser "Back" button.
+For more details, see Preventing the use of the "Back" button.

-For each action performed in a page from the browser, a synchronization test is automatically run between the HTML page and its context.
+For each action performed in the browser, the synchronization between the HTML page and its session is automatically checked.

-• default synchronization (mode used by default when creating a new page).
+• default synchronization (default mode used when creating a new page).

 Example of desynchronization

-• A browser page contains a browsing Table control linked to the ITEM file and a "Next" link.
+• A page contains a Table control linked to an "ITEM" data file and a "Next" link.

-• The ITEM file contains a single item, each record includes a letter of the alphabet.
+• The ITEM data file contains a single item, each record includes a letter of the alphabet.

-• The page is used to display 6 rows of the Table control, the "Next" link is used to display the next 6 rows.
+• The page displays 6 rows of the Table control and the "Next" link displays the next 6 rows.

-When opening the page, the Table control displays the 6 first records of the file (from 'A' to 'F').
-Let's see the sequence of actions performed by the user:
+When the page is opened, the Table control displays the first 6 records in the data file (from 'A' to 'F').
+The user performs the following series of actions:

 1. Click on the "Next" link

-Result: the server is positioned on the next 6 records of the ITEM file and returns their contents to the browser.
+Result The server positions itself on the next 6 ITEM records and returns their contents to the browser.
 The browser displays the next page of the Table control with the 6 new contents ('G' to 'L').

 Result: the browser displays the page preceding the first action.
-The Table control displayed contains the letters 'A' to 'F'.
-The server was not contacted, therefore it is still positioned on the records 'G' to L'.
+The Table control shows letters 'A' to 'F'.
+The server didn't receive any update request from the browser, so the position is still set on records 'G' to 'L' on the server side.

 3. Click on the "Next" link

-Result: the server is positioned on the next 6 records of ITEM ('M' to 'R').
-The browser is synchronized with the server and it displays the same elements: the Web user has the feeling that some information is missing.
+Result The server positions itself on the next 6 ITEM records (from 'M' to 'R').
+The browser synchronizes with the server and displays the same elements: the Web user has the feeling that some information is not displayed.

-If the browser "Back" button is used to display the previous page, this action will have no effect.
+If the "Back" button is used to go the previous page, this action will have no effect.

 Operating mode